Mohammedvaraliya/Data-Structures-and-Algorithms/Stack/README.md

-# Data-Structures And Algorithms
+# Stack Data-Structures and Algorithms

 ### 01. The Stack data Structure

     Stack Data Structure
     Stack is FILO(First In Last Out) or LIFO(Last In First Out) Data structure

        | D |
        | C |
        | B |
        | A |
        -----

     Example:
     This is stack

             |   |
             -----

     When you push() an element 'A' to stack stack will look like

                         | A |
                         -----

     Now if you push() some more elements, it will place one above one final stack: